openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

       must have Enterprise administrator role.

 #.
 NSX Manager password.

 #.
+CA certificate file -- file in PEM format that contains bundle of CA
+   certificates which will be used by Neutron during HTTPS connection to NSX Manager.
+If no file is present, then HTTPS connection will not be verified.

+#.
 Datacenter MoRef ID -- ID of Datacenter where NSX Edge nodes will be
    deployed.